TAILOR-UoB/new_ways_of_publishing/booksource/introduction/index.md

 teaching material still focuses on printable formats with the addition of hyperlinks.

-The lack of standard methods for publishing reduces the adoption of one authoring file format and diminishes the efforts to improve individual publishing workflows.
+The lack of standards for publishing reduces the adoption of one authoring file format and spreads the efforts to improve individual publishing workflows.
 Furthermore, the time spent getting familiar with one technology may not be useful in the future with the rapidly changing publishing environment.
 Additionally, multiple publishing outputs require different input formats which forces the duplication of efforts to produce very similar material (e.g. printed pdf, website, blog post, slides, posters).
 We suggest the use of a limited number of input formats that have been supported by most common publishing systems.

 This website provides an introduction to modern authoring tools and publishing systems.
-We explore the most extended authoring and publishing platforms, and online collaboration tools to facilitate the creation of shared online material.
+We explore the most adopted authoring and publishing platforms, and online collaboration tools to facilitate the creation of shared online material.
 We pay special attention to the possible standardisation of a workflow to minimise the effort of authoring artefacts while maximizing the